-- Property damage: Most accidents are going to result in some property damage; you may recover compensation for that damage.
+- Property damage: Most accidents will result in some property damage; you may recover compensation for that damage.

 Refrain from speaking with an at-fault party’s insurance company after a motorcycle accident.

-- You might have already spoken to the insurance company; as long as you have not verbally agreed to anything or signed a statement, your case would likely remain relatively unaffected.
+You might have already spoken to the insurance company; as long as you have not verbally agreed to anything or signed a statement, your case would likely remain unaffected.

-Many insurance companies purely focus on trying to pay out as little as possible after an accident.
+Many insurance companies purely focus on paying out as little as possible after an accident.
 The person you speak to on the phone might be nice, but they do not necessarily want to help you.
-They need to help their employer.
+Instead, they need to help their employer.

-The best step you can take is to retain a trustworthy motorcycle accident lawyer.
-He or she can help represent you and deal with insurance companies’ calls for you.
+The best step you can take is to retain a trustworthy motorcycle accidents lawyer.
+They can help represent you and deal with insurance companies’ calls for you.

-Different states have different guidelines that dictate how long after an accident you can file a lawsuit.
+Different states have different guidelines that dictate how long after an accident you can file a personal injury lawsuit.
 These guidelines are known as a statute of limitations.

 - Some survivors are entitled to compensation for the loss itself.

-Some plaintiffs find it difficult to pursue wrongful death lawsuits because they feel guilty for profiting off of a loved one’s death.
-This is not what a wrongful death lawsuit achieves.
-Instead, it helps provide some of the support that you deserve after someone you love is killed prematurely.
+Some plaintiffs find it challenging to pursue wrongful death lawsuits because they feel guilty for profiting from a loved one’s death.
+However, this is not what a wrongful death lawsuit achieves.
+Instead, it helps provide some support you deserve after someone you love is killed prematurely.

 Discuss Your Situation With a Florida Personal Injury Law Firm

-The skilled team of attorneys at the Sibley Dolman Gipe Accident Injury Lawyers, PA represents motorcycle accident victims who have sustained a wide variety of injuries and losses.
 The sooner you call our office, the sooner we can evaluate your situation and begin protecting your rights as an accident victim.
-To schedule your free consultation, please call our Florida personal injury lawyers at (727) 451-6900 or contact us online today.
+So please call our Florida personal injury lawyers or contact us online today to schedule your free consultation.